 It is estimated that humans have cut down about half of all of the world’s forests.
-Most of the current deforestation is linked to burning and cutting down tropical rainforests – primarily for agriculture or grazing, for the production of charcoal and, secondarily, for logging wood as a material.
-Although tropical rainforests cover only about six percent of the Earth's surface, they have a significant impact on the global climate.
-Tropical forests have the highest photosynthetic productivity as well as the ability to cool the earth's surface of all forests on Earth, helping to mitigate global warming.
-They are also centres of global biodiversity as they host a large proportion of the world's animal and plant species.Source: National Geographic Source: The Food and Agriculture Organisation of the UN, 2020: The State of World’s Forests - Forests, biodiversity and people
+Most of the current deforestation is linked to burning and cutting down tropical rainforests – primarily for agriculture or grazing, the production of charcoal and, secondarily, for logging wood as a material.
+Although tropical rainforests cover only about six percent of the Earth's surface, they have a outsized impact on the global climate.
+Tropical forests have the highest photosynthetic productivity of all forests on Earthas well as the ability to cool the earth's surface.
+These attributes make tropical rainforests indespensible in mitigating global warming.
+They are also important centres of global biodiversity as they host a large proportion of the world's animal and plant species.Source: National Geographic Source: The Food and Agriculture Organisation of the UN, 2020: The State of World’s Forests - Forests, biodiversity and people

-Natural forces that contribute to climate change include the intensity of sunlight, volcanic eruptions, and changes in the concentration of naturally-occurring greenhouse gases.
-According to NASA, these natural phenomena are still relevant today, but their impact compared to human influence is too small or too slow for natural causes to constitute a major cause of the rapid warming observed in recent decades.
+The natural forces that contribute to climate change include the intensity of sunlight, volcanic eruptions, and changes in the concentration of naturally-occurring greenhouse gases.
+According to NASA, these natural phenomena are still relevant today, but their impact compared to human activity is too small or too slow for natural causes to constitute a major cause of the rapid warming observed in recent decades.
 Without human activity, the climate would have remained virtually unchanged for the last 100 years.Source: NASA

 Burning fossil fuels

 For millions of years, the concentration of greenhouse gases in the atmosphere fluctuated only slightly; natural processes removed as many greenhouse gases from the atmosphere as were released.
 Problems emerged as we began to extract and burn fossil fuels on a large scale, thus releasing unprecedented amounts of CO2 into the atmosphere.
 The concentration of CO2 has increased by almost 50 percent since the Industrial Revolution.Source: NASA